 SPHERE Insights is an ongoing column written by various members of the SPHERE team, highlighting unique viewpoints and expertise.
-This article comes to us from our head SPHERExpert, Douglas Bayne.
+This article comes to us from our head security expert, Douglas Bayne.

 Active Directory organizes and provides access to information across your company’s users, computers and more.
 It is the core of an organization’s security and is the means by which users, customers, partners, IoT and devices authenticate to a system and receive their rights for traversing that system.
 It’s the lifeblood for your apps, files, and users.
 Without it, nothing else works.

-Making sense of your Active Directory mess involves analyzing a vast set of controls, understanding the state of asset ownership, learning how role-based and least privileged access can be implemented, as well as, how to incorporate IAM concepts, policy management, entitlement reviews, and ongoing asset certification.
+Making sense of your Active Directory mess involves analyzing a vast set of controls, understanding the state of asset ownership, and learning how role-based and least-privileged access can be implemented, as well as learning how to incorporate IAM concepts, policy management, entitlement reviews, and ongoing asset certification.

 It’s complicated, but we’ve formulated a simplified approach to drive how to scope and focus your workstreams.